 The prudent taking of risk is in line with CSUK's strategic priorities.
 CSUK's risk appetite establishes a direct link between its strategy and performance management, its risk management and its capital structure.
-This approach ensures that CSUK incorporates risk factors in any major strategic or tactical decision, so that actions are compatible with an agreed appetite for risk.
+This approach ensures that CSUK incorporates risk factors in decision making, so that actions are compatible with an agreed appetite for risk.

-- Risk thresholds are considered for the key risks identified by the risk management process.
-This will determine the specific maximum or residual risk (as appropriate) that CSUK is willing to accept for each risk category; - Risk adjusted returns are also considered to establish the optimal level of risk that CSUK wishes to take with respect to a specific business objective or strategy which reflects a target rate of return and CSUK's capacity to manage the marginal risk arising; and - Risk thresholds may be established to monitor the actual risk against the limits or guidelines, with any breaches triggering appropriate review and corrective actions, if required.
+- Risk thresholds are identified for allkey risks identified by the risk management process.
+This will determine the specific maximum or residual risk, as appropriate, that CSUK is willing to accept for each risk category; - Risk adjusted returns are used to establish the optimal level of risk that CSUK wishes to take with respect to a specific business objective or strategy and reflect a target rate of return and CSUK's capacity to manage the marginal risk arising; and - Risk thresholds may be established to monitor the actual risk against limits or guidelines, with any breaches triggering appropriate review and corrective actions, if required.

-Within the bounds of the overall risk appetite of CSUK, as defined by the limits set by the Board, the Risk Committee and Chief Risk Officer ('CRO') are responsible for setting specific risk controls deemed necessary to manage the concentration of risk within individual lines of business and across counterparties.
+Within the bounds of the overall risk appetite of CSUK, as defined by the limits set by the Board, the CSUK RC and Chief Risk Officer ('CRO') are responsible for setting specific risk thresholds deemed necessary to manage the concentration of risk within individual lines of business and across counterparties.